SemiShogun/SemiShogun/README.md

           codewars: "Advance to Kyu 5",
           app: "Tinder for dogs?",
           ereader: "Some sorta E-Reader for your favourite news outlets",
-          tracker: "Create an anime tracker like Taiga" },
+          tracker: "Create an anime tracker like Taiga",
+          framework: "Create a CSS Framework for 'oldscool' components", },
      favoriteAnimes: ["Re:Zero", "Uchuu Senkan Yamato 2199", "Shinsekai Yori", "Baka to Test to Shoukanjuu", "Steins;Gate", "Tengen Toppa Gurren Lagann", "World Torigga"]
 }